 A devout painter who channeled spiritual intensity into vast mural cycles and intricate designs, becoming the visual voice of Victorian religious revival.

-Frederic Shields emerged from a childhood of poverty in industrial Manchester to become one of the most spiritually fervent artists of the Victorian era.
-Largely self-taught, his early, gritty illustrations of urban life caught the eye of Dante Gabriel Rossetti, who drew him into the orbit of the Pre-Raphaelites.
-Shields's deep Christian faith, however, soon became the central engine of his work.
-He moved away from secular subjects to devote himself to religious art, believing it could serve a moral and devotional purpose.
-His most monumental undertaking was the decoration of the Chapel of the Ascension in London, a years-long labor of love featuring a vast fresco of the Ascension and intricate mosaics.
-Though the chapel was destroyed in World War II, the effort cemented his reputation as a master of sacred narrative.
+Frederic Shields painted the Chapel of the Ascension in London, a years-long labor featuring a vast fresco and intricate mosaics.
+Born in 1833 to poverty in industrial Manchester, he was largely self-taught.
+His early gritty illustrations of urban life caught the attention of Dante Gabriel Rossetti, who drew him into the Pre-Raphaelite orbit.
+Shields's deep Christian faith soon became the central engine of his work.
+He abandoned secular subjects to devote himself to religious art, believing it could serve a moral and devotional purpose.
+The chapel was destroyed in World War II, but the effort secured his reputation as a master of sacred narrative.
 He worked in stained glass, book illustration, and complex allegorical painting, his hand guided always by a desire to make the divine visible.
+He died in 1911.

 The biggest hits of 1833